 A total of nine business owners were interviewed; six were degree holders, with the highest level of education.
-For the rest of the respondents: two were diploma holders and one respondent had a Sijil Tinggi Persekolahan Malaysia (STPM) / Sijil Pelajaran Malaysia (SPM) certificate.
-The findings of the study also concluded that most of the business owners ran businesses which included food and beverage (restaurants), children's clothing, toys, and household appliances.
+For the rest of the respondents: two were diploma holders and one respondent had a STPM/SPM certificate.
+The findings of the study also concluded that most of the business owners ran businesses which included food and beverage (restaurants), children's clothing, children's toys, and household appliances.

-All the businesses also subscribed to the internet and spent between RM58 to RM188 monthly on subscription.
-In general, 89 percent of the business owners did not equip their premises with fixed line broadband internet facilities.
+All the businesses also subscribed to the Internet and spent between RM58 to RM188 monthly on subscription.
+In general, 89 per cent of the business owners did not equip their premises with fixed line broadband Internet facilities.
 The findings of the study also concluded that all businesses advertised their products and/or services through social media platforms such as Facebook, while five out of nine respondents advertised their businesses through Instagram.